Tim-Agesa/Tim-Agesa/README.md

-- 🌱 I’m currently learning data science.
+- 🌱 My passion is in cyber security.
-- 👯 I’m looking to collaborate with other data scientists on some cool data science projects..
+- 👯 I’m looking to collaborate with other like minded people in this field.
 - ⚡ Fun fact: ...
 I love playing chess, you can find me as papa_piethegieth at chess.com.
 Please don't ask about the username 😄.

 ## &#128736;  Languages & Tools.